-The SUPPORT TOOLS volume is a description of the various software "tools" that aid the UNIX operating system user.
-The user should have at least 2 years of specialized training in computerrelated fields such as programming or use the UNIX system primarily for software system development.
-The following paragraphs contain a brief description of each chapter.
+This guide is a description of the various software "tools" that aid the UniPlus+\ System V operating system user.
+The user should have at least 2 years of specialized training in computer-related fields such as programming or use the UniPlus+ system primarily for software system development.